Restore the health of your body, brain and organ systems after mold exposure

 3. For Non-polar: (attach to fat of mycotoxin and inner call layer that is fatty and not charged) In some studies, clays are capable of this.

-B. Restore GI deficiencies: Depleted glutathione peroxidase and other anti-inflammatory enzymes in the gut, liver and other parts of the body with powerful anti-inflammatories.
+B. Restore GI and Whole Body Enzyme Deficiencies: Restore depleted glutathione peroxidase and other enzymes that neutralize “free radicals” in the gut, liver, brain, heart and other parts of the body.

 C. Anti-Candida (and mold) diet for at least a month with use of herbals and/or medicinals to decrease the GI load and sinus load.